ethanz2003/memory-pool/README.md

 # memory-pool

-This is a user-space in-memory object that mimics the zsmalloc memory management approach
+This is a user-space in-memory object that uses data structures similar to zsmalloc